Coverage and Spectral Efficiency of NOMA-Enabled LEO Satellite Networks with Ordering Schemes

 The interference needs to be represented to further analyze its Laplace transform.
 Denote by $r$ the distance between the projection point of the typical satellite $O$ and any of the interfering satellites.
 The nearest satellite to point $O$ is the typical satellite.
 We use an approximation similar to that in ~\cite{liang2019non,ali2019downlink}, where typical UTs are regarded as being located at the point $O$, the center of the serving area\footnote{This can be applicable for NOMA in LEO multi-satellite networks.
-On the one hand, the radius of the service area is comparatively much smaller than that of the revolution radius of the satellite; on the other hand, typical UTs are uniformly distributed in the service area, so the distances from all interfering satellites to a typical UT can be approximated by the distances to the point $O$, considering the approximate mean of the distance between a typical UT and the center of the area}.
+On the one hand, the radius of the service area is comparatively much smaller than that of the revolution radius of the satellite; on the other hand, typical UTs are uniformly distributed in the service area, so the distances from all interfering satellites to a typical UT can be approximated by the distances to the point $O$, considering the approximate mean of the distance between a typical UT and the center of the area.}.
 Hence, the distance $z$ between a typical UT and any one of the interfering satellites can be approximated by $\mathbb{E}\left\{z|r\right\}\approx r$.
-Denote the set of all interfering satellites by $\Phi_S$.
-The inter-satellite interference can be written as
+The inter-satellite interference is written as

 {font={scriptsize}}